What can we learn from the conformal noninvariance of the Klein-Gordon equation?: In the nonrelativistic regime

-This equation is indeed just a Schr\"odinger equation for the wavefunction $\chi(z)$ with a special interaction potential.
+This equation is indeed just a Schr\"odinger equation for the wavefunction $\chi(z)$ with a specific interaction potential.
 Note that a normalizable wavefunction $\chi(z)$ is sufficient to guarantee a normalizable wavefunction $\tilde{\psi}_3(z)$, for the multiplicative factor $e^{-\tanh\frac{z}{z_0}}$ is bounded for all values of $z$.
-In order to extract the physics hiding behind Eq.\,(\ref{PsizEquation}), we plotted in Figure.\,\ref{fig:Potential} the shape of the potential as given by the variation in $z$ of the function $-\mathcal{V}(z/z_0)$, where $\mathcal{V}(z/z_0)$ represents the content inside the parentheses of Eq.\,(\ref{PsizEquation}).
+In order to extract the physics hiding behind Eq.\,(\ref{PsizEquation}), we plotted in Figure\,\ref{fig:Potential} the shape of the potential as given by the variation in $z$ of the function $-\mathcal{V}(z/z_0)$, where $\mathcal{V}(z/z_0)$ represents the content inside the parentheses in Eq.\,(\ref{PsizEquation}).

 This plot shows that the particle encounters a potential well with a finite and smooth potential barrier on one side along the $z$-direction.
-For positive values of $z$, the potential has the shape of a deep ravine displaying a negative minimum close to origin, whereas for negative values of $z$ the potential has the shape of a smooth hill of positive values, which gradually becomes flat away from the origin.
-The consequence of this is that if the particle happens to propagate above the origin $z=0$ in the vertical direction, it could be trapped at the bottom of the well where it undergoes simple harmonic motion.
-The energy $\mathcal{E}_3$ of the particle along the $z$-direction becomes then quantized and not continuous anymore.
-On the other hand, due to the presence of the positive potential hill below the origin $z=0$, the particle can only propagate downwards along the $z$-direction if it has an energy $\mathcal{E}_3$ greater than the maximum potential of the hill.
-By taking the first derivative of the function $\mathcal{V}(z/z_0)$, we can find the position of that maximum potential.
-Therefore, for the particle to propagate freely along the $z$-direction its energy has to be $\mathcal{E}_3>-\hbar^2\mathcal{V}(\sigma)/2mz_0^2$, where $\sigma$ is the negative solution to the equation $12\tanh\sigma+4\sinh^2\sigma-2=0$.
+For positive values of $z$, the potential has the shape of a deep ravine displaying a negative minimum close to the origin, whereas for negative values of $z$ the potential has the shape of a smooth hill of positive values, which gradually becomes flat away from the origin.
+The consequence of this is that if the particle happens to propagate along the $z$-direction above the origin $z=0$, it could be trapped at the bottom of the well where it undergoes simple harmonic motion.
+The energy of the particle becomes then quantized and not continuous anymore.
+On the other hand, due to the presence of the positive potential hill below the origin $z=0$, the particle can only propagate downwards along the $z$-direction if it has an energy greater than the maximum potential of the hill.
+Therefore, for the particle to propagate freely along the $z$-direction its energy has to be larger than $-\hbar^2\mathcal{V}(\sigma)/2mz_0^2$, where $\sigma$ is the negative solution to the equation $12\tanh\sigma+4\sinh^2\sigma-2=0$, obtained from the first derivative of $\mathcal{V}(\mathcal{\sigma})$.
 Otherwise, the particle can only tunnel downwards through the potential barrier.
-In other words, not all energies $\mathcal{E}_3$ would guarantee to have the particle present everywhere along the $z$-direction.